The Mathematics of Tie Knots

 In this section we repeat the description and construction of tie knots given by Fink and Mao \cite{finkmao,finkmao-book}.
 Readers who know this construction are encouraged to skim through this section to become familiar with the meanings of the emphasized terms.

 We start by draping a tie around the neck with the thinner end, the {\em passive strand}, to the left.
 The thicker end is the {\em active strand}, and we assume we start the tie knot by wrapping the active strand to the {\em left} either over or under the passive strand, as illustrated in Figure~\ref{fig:tieRegions}.
 We pause to note two things here.
 First, the images of ties knots in this paper represents the view seen in a mirror.
 Second, tie knots started by wrapping the active strand to the right (as opposed the left) are mirror images of the left-hand ones, so we do not consider them here.
-Now once the first left move is made, the tie forms a Y-like shape with three regions: left, right, and center (see Figure~\ref{fig:tieRegions}).
-A tie knot is then made by half-turns into and out of these regions.
-In general, when the active strand crosses into a region (and over the passive strand) the move is describes as an {\em in-move}, and when the active strand crosses out of a region (and under the passive strand) the move is an {\em out-move}.